-• ---these programs are generally some of the most competitive and will often require specific combinations of courses for admission (usually HL or AP Biology and Chemistry - even HL Math).
+• ---these programs are generally some of the most competitive and will often require specific combinations of courses for admission (usually HL or AP Biology and Chemistry - even HL Math is preferred).

 Programs at public/federal/cantonal universities in Europe will often also ask the student to take a language proficiency exam from that country as part of the admissions process if the program is not taught in English.
-B1 level minimum B2 strongly preferred.